+Pastoral Care Services are available to meet the spiritual needs of the UI Health patients and their families.
 Although most volunteers in this area are ordained clergy, there are also two areas in which lay people can help.
-Catholics that would like to participate in bringing Holy Communion to patients should check with their church to learn about the 12-hour training program., Any others who would like to be available to sit with patients and their loved ones while they pray, read the holy scriptures to them, or just be there too listen, need to be interviewed and trained by the hospital chaplain, or must have completed specialized ministry training.
+Catholics that would like to participate in bringing Holy Communion to patients should check with their church to learn about the 12-hour training program.
+Any others who would like to be available to sit with patients and their loved ones while they pray, read the holy scriptures to them, or just be there too listen, need to be interviewed and trained by the hospital chaplain, or must have completed specialized ministry training.
 In either case, volunteers in this area must have good listening skills and must not use this as a means to proselytize to hospital guests.

 In this challenging volunteer position, you will work directly with licensed physical therapists to provide assistance to in-patients during physical therapy.
 Supplementary duties include preparing the gym areas for activities and stocking supplies.
 The basic requirements are that you must be at least 18 years of age, a college student or a graduate, and have an interest in health careers.
 Excellent attendance, compassion, and sensitivity to patients' needs are essential qualities of volunteers in physical therapy.

 Research has shown that infants who are held demonstrate greater growth, physiological stability, and have shorter hospital stays than infants denied that opportunity.
 Since critically ill newborns are frequently hospitalized for an extended period of time, parents find themselves emotionally and physically torn between their desires to visit with their infants and other life responsibilities.
 The Cuddle Program uses extensively trained volunteers to support the families of infants by providing comfort to their hospitalized infant.
 Through training, Cuddlers learn to handle, hold, rock, and cuddle stable infants-as an extension of the parents' role-as they convalesce from premature birth or other illnesses.